Obecné informace o příjimacím řízení

 The graduate has acquired advanced skills to choose the optimal performance approach to a given repertoire and to support his/her decision with relevant arguments.
 The student emerges as a versatile and mature artistic personality capable of masterful, original and convincing musical expression in the performance of highly demanding, extensive and stylistically diverse repertoire.
 He or she is able to plan and structure their own work independently, purposefully and effectively.

-Possesses a comprehensive knowledge of the global as well as national guitar repertoire and demonstrates a high level of skill in creating and delivering seamless musical experiences and interpretations.
+Possesses a comprehensive knowledge of the global as well as national harp repertoire and demonstrates a high level of skill in creating and delivering seamless musical experiences and interpretations.

 Develops, presents and implements artistic programmes that are coherent and appropriate to a variety of contexts.